 - FREE ski and/or snowboard lessons for your own skill development

-- Certification from Canadian Association of Disabled Skiers (CADS) certification for instructors including a 6 hour overview of the Canadian Ski Instructor Alliance (CSIA)/Canadian Association Snowboard Instructors (CASI) certification courses
+- Certification from Canadian Adaptive Snowsports (CADS) for instructors including a 6 hour overview of the Canadian Ski Instructor Alliance (CSIA)/Canadian Association Snowboard Instructors (CASI) certification courses ($55 course fee)

 - Helping others enjoy the thrills of skiing/snowboarding and the mountain experience while making new friends and having fun!